farmera/sare_grant/introduction.md

 in Louisiana, both from an economic and an environmental perspective.
 Our study sought to address this need by exploring new and untested methods of remote sensing in sugarcane.

-#### The Value of Spectral Indices
+#### The Value of Vegetation Indices
 The Normative Difference Vegetation Index (NDVI) is a form of hyper-spectral imaging that collects and processes information across specific wavelengths of the electromagnetic spectrum.
-In agriculture, the goal of NDVI imaging is to detect the relative strength of photosynthetic processes in each area of a field.
-Traditionally the primary disadvantage of such methods has been their cost and complexity.
+In agriculture, the goal of NDVI imaging is to detect the relative strength of photosynthetic processes occurring in the field.

+The primary disadvantage of these methods has been their cost and complexity.

 #### Study Goals
 Methods currently employed to determine crop N status in sugarcane include visual inspection, tissue analysis, and chlorophyll monitoring.
-Soil N analysis is also utilized to gauge soil nitrogen content, but the reliability of soil sampling is inconclusive due to challenges associated with monitoring nitrogen in the humid alluvial soils of southern Louisiana.
+Soil N analysis is also utilized to gauge soil nitrogen content, but the reliability of soil sampling is inconclusive due to challenges associated with N monitoring in the humid alluvial soils of southern Louisiana.

 * __Can variable nitrogen rates applied to sugarcane be correlated with low-cost multi-spectral imagery?__